-Those participating in the RSU Adult Degree Completion program may complete RSU's Bachelor of Science (B.S.) in Organizational Leadership, which is offered online in a flexible, accelerated format to assist more adults in northeast Oklahoma to earn a four-year degree.
+The program is offered in a flexible, accelerated format to assist more adults in northeast Oklahoma to earn a four-year degree.

-Program curriculum consists of classes that cover topics and skills important in today's workforce, including organizational behavior, ethics, interpersonal skills, management, finance and communication, and also includes group projects and a senior capstone course.
+Program curriculum consists of classes that cover topics and skills important in today’s workforce, including:

-The broad-based degree will prepare students for a wide variety of careers including education, government, corporate and non-profit environments.
+The curriculum was developed by faculty throughout the state with feedback from business and industry leaders in Oklahoma and assistance from the Council on Adult and Experiential Learning.
+The broad-based degree will prepare students for a wide variety of careers including education, government and corporate and non-profit environments.